cudos-examples/reified-nfts/Tutorial.md

 You can learn more about the NFT module by looking [at the code on Github](https://github.com/CudoVentures/cudos-node/tree/cudos-master/x/nft).

+The project repository has 7 branches, the main branch which has the finished project, and 6 others labelled Step-01 to Step-06.
+The multi-step-multi-branch approach is to provide you with a reference point that you can compare your code as you code along each step of the tutorial.
+Happy coding 😊

 ## Step 01 Set up the react project and install Cudosjs

 We use [Vite](https://vitejs.dev/guide/#scaffolding-your-first-vite-project) to scaffold our React Typescript project, Vite requires Node.js 14.18 or higher.

+If you want to skip the project scaffolding, you can clone the repo, and create a branch off Step-02, this way you have the project template ready and you can skip Steps 01 and 02.
+Just don't forget to run `npm install` .

 Go to the directory you want your project located in and run the command `npm create vite@latest.`